marcomole00/sweng2-rp-mole/report.md

 1. metadata: This includes information such as the name and labels of the pod.

 2. spec: This includes information about the desired state of the pod, such as the containers it should contain, the image(s) to use, and the commands to run.
-In this section, you can also specify the ports to expose, any environment variables to set, and any volumes to mount.
+In this section are specified the ports to expose, any environment variables to set, and any volumes to mount.

 For example, the following YAML manifest file defines a pod with one container:
 ```yaml